Experience a fun-filled road trip on this Toronto to Montreal Drive that passes by some of the region’s most incredible attractions and experiences.

 Prince Edward County has some of the best beaches in Ontario.
 Whether you’re looking for the scenic tropical feel of North Beach Provincial Park or the epic dunes of Sandbanks Provincial Park, you’ll have no trouble finding a spot to put up your umbrella and soak in the sun.

-Just be aware that both North Beach and Sandbanks see huge crowds during the summer months, especially on the weekend.
-If you want to find a spot to park you’re going to need to book reservations ahead of time.
+Just be aware that both North Beach and Sandbanks see huge crowds during the summer months, especially on the weekends.
+If you want to find a spot to park, you’re going to need to book reservations ahead of time.
 You can do that here.

 If you’re staying in the county for a few days, consider signing up for a Prince Edward County wine tour so that you’re not driving between wineries.
 You can also sign up for a full-day tour of the peninsula that takes you to some of the most popular stops and a few under-the-radar attractions that you may not have heard of.